AM sessions will run 8:30-12:30 PST and PM sessions will run 12:30-5:30PM PST

 Anderson is the former publisher/managing editor of CameraArts magazine, and for ten-years has produced a variety of bi-weekly photography-related newsletters that now go out to more than 7,000 world-wide subscribers.
 He is also a publisher (Cygnet Press), and Editor-at-Large for Adore Noir magazine.
 He also publishes Shadow & Light Magazine, a PDF bi-monthly, 100-page photography magazine, which is now available in print, and The Journal, a photography-based monthly newsletter.

-Michael Behlen, Editor, Analog Forever
+Michael Behlen, Publisher, Analog Forever

 Sherrie Berger, Photography Consultant